kubeportal/kubeportal/docs/users.rst

 .. image:: static/front_landing_new.png

-All (!) admins get an email notification when users request cluster access.
+When the user logged in, he can select a staff user from a dropdown menu, to request cluster access.
+The selected staff user will be notified by email about the request.
 The approving or rejecting admin for a user approval request is logged in the database.
 The link to a decision page is sent with the email.
 The admin(s) can now decide upon this request:

 .. image:: static/back_approval.png